andmoredev/udp-api/README.md

 Clone or fork this repository and push it to your own GitHub account.

 #### Setup GitHub environment
  Add your Pipeline Execution Role (PIPELINE_EXECUTION_ROLE), CloudFormation Execution Role (CLOUDFORMATION_EXECUTION_ROLE) and a target S3 bucket name for the artifacts (ARTIFACTS_BUCKET_NAME) as repository secrets.
 Here is an explanation by [Chris Ebert](https://twitter.com/realchrisebert) on how to set this up.
+Since the workflows publish the container image to ECR, the Pipeline Execution Role requires these permissions:
+ * ecr:GetAuthorizationToken
+ * ecr:InitiateLayerUpload
+ * ecr:InitiateLayerUpload
+ * *ecr:UploadLayerPart
+ * ecr:CompleteLayerUpload
+ * ecr:BatchCheckLayerAvailability
+ * ecr:PutImage

 Run the GitHub Workflows already defined in the project.